mjjstockman/hull-college/README.md

 ## Changes to the design throughout development

 The original design was slightly different to the above wireframes.
-The following particualrs were changed during implementation to better the user experience and aesthetics:
+The following particulars were changed during implementation to better the user experience and aesthetics:

-The header was changed so that the logo was centered and the navigation drops underneath when the scrren is reduced to a particular size.
+The header was changed so that the logo was centered and the navigation drops underneath when the screen is reduced to a particular size.
 This meant that the navigation links did not get too close together.

 Form labels were moved above their inputs, placeholders removed and all inputs and the submit button were stacked and the same width.